 It’s safe to say that video games have come a long way.
-So has content writing.
+So has content SEO.
 But for every success there’s failure.
 Failure is just something that happens with any kind of content, even if it’s a property that’s popular.
 Just look at Final Fantasy.

 It Was Supposed to be Final

 One of the key things talked about when it comes to content writing is telling a good story.
 Helen Nesterenko of Writtent points out that your favorite things, “use the art of storytelling to bypass your logical mind and put their message straight in your heart.
 Whether you laughed, cried, hated the product or rushed out to buy it, the stories stuck in your mind and kept you coming back for more.”
 Let’s look at that in terms of Final Fantasy, which started with a great story.
 Back in the 80s, the game’s creator, Hironubu Sakaguchi, thought that the game would be his last.
 He decided to make it an epic fantasy and go out with a bang.
 While the first game, according to IGN, wasn’t enough to build the Final Fantasy empire, it was enough to pull Square – the game’s company – out of its financial crisis.
 It would take three more years for it to come to the U.S., but when it did, it was a remarkable success.
 This created a loyal fanbase that is still going strong .